-Each share of the Company's common stock issued and outstanding as of the close of business on October 19, 2010 (the "Record Date"), is entitled to be voted on all items being voted on at the meeting.
+Each share of the Company's common stock issued and outstanding as of the close of business on September 21, 2012 (the "Record Date") is entitled to be voted on all items being voted on at the meeting.
 You may vote all shares you own as of the Record Date, including (1) shares held directly in your name as the shareholder of record, and (2) shares for which you are the beneficial owner through a broker, trustee or nominee such as a bank.
-On the Record Date, we had 8,010,919 shares of common stock issued and outstanding.
+On the Record Date, there were 8,020,919 shares of the Company's common stock issued and outstanding.